Futures and the Async Syntax

 Listing 17-3: Calling the page_title function from main with a user-supplied argument

-Unfortunately, this does not compile.
-The only place we can use the await keyword is in async functions or blocks, so Rust will not let us mark main as async.
+Unfortunately, this doesn’t compile.
+The only place we can use the await keyword is in async functions or blocks, and Rust won’t let us mark the special main function as async.

 error[E0752]: `main` function is not allowed to be `async`